bedita/docs/source/endpoints/files.rst

     .. note::

         In this example the image object created is located on publication tree.
-        See :http:post:`/objects` to know the required paramters on object creation.
+        See :http:post:`/objects` to know the required paramters creating an object.